Espinho, Portugal

-In 2021, Espinho had a population of 31,027, a slight decrease from the previous census in 2011, when 31,786 were registered, in an area of 21.06 km².
+In 2021, Espinho had a population of 31,027, a slight decrease from the previous census in 2011, when 31,786 were registered, in an area of 21.06 km2.

-The current Mayor is Miguel Reis, elected by the PS.
+The current mayor is Maria Manuel Cruz, elected by the PS.

 It is a beach resort and a zone of legal gambling with a casino - Casino Solverde.
 Its fair - Feira de Espinho, having been first organised in 1894, is well known in Portugal.
 The city is home to CINANIMA - Festival Internacional de Cinema de Animação, an international animation festival, and FEST - New Directors New Films Festival, an international film festival.
 The municipal holiday is June 16.